quicwg/multipath/draft-ietf-quic-multipath.md

 Respectively, if there is still an active path, it is RECOMMENDED to send a PATH_ABANDON frame and retire all corresponding connection IDs by sending MP_RETIRE_CONNECTION_ID frames on another path after an idle time.

-When a path is abandoned, all connection IDs allocated by both of the endpoints for the specified Path ID need to be retired.
-When sending or receiving a PATH_ABANDON frame, endpoints SHOULD wait for at least three times the current Probe Timeout (PTO) interval after the last packet was sent on the path, as defined in {{Section 6.2 of QUIC-RECOVERY}}, before sending MP_RETIRE_CONNECTION_ID frames.
-This is inline with the requirement of {{Section 10.2 of QUIC-TRANSPORT}}.
-Both endpoints SHOULD send MP_RETIRE_CONNECTION_ID frames for all connection IDs associated to the Path ID of the abandoned path to ensure that paths close cleanly and that delayed or reordered packets are properly discarded.
-The effect of receiving a MP_RETIRE_CONNECTION_ID frame is specified in Section {{retire-cid-close}}.

 If a PATH_ABANDON frame is received for the only active path of a QUIC connection, the receiving peer SHOULD send a CONNECTION_CLOSE frame